Diary of an AI Trainer 30 April 2026

 A Modest Proposal: The Drop-In Therapy Support Group

-I do not want to deliver another one-hour AI webinar.
-I want to host a drop-in therapy support group.
-Tuesdays, 4 p.m., bring your own grievance.
-Open to: educators who are tired of students using AI badly, educators who are tired of colleagues pretending AI doesn’t exist, and any grown-up student who has reached the point in their week where they need to cry about it in a professional setting.
+I would not like to deliver another one-hour AI webinar.
+Instead, I would conduct a drop-in therapy support group.
+On Tuesdays at 4 p.m., bring your own complaint.
+Intended for educators who are tired of students misusing AI, for educators who are tired of colleagues denying the existence of AI, and for any adult student who has reached the point in the week at which it is appropriate to cry in a professional setting.

 Attention Is All You Need